Achievable logoAchievable logo

 • MyPlate (USDA food guidance system):

-• A visual representation of food groups to help athletes make balanced dietary choices.
+• A visual guide to food groups that helps athletes build balanced meals.

-• Consists of fruits, vegetables, grains, protein, and dairy, with additional oil recommendations.
+• Includes fruits, vegetables, grains, protein, and dairy, with additional recommendations for oils.

 • Provides portion guidance based on age, sex, and physical activity level.